an-medvedev/open-mobility-tutorial/README.md

 # tutorial structure
-Tutorial will have two parts:
-More theoretical: models of mobility, statistical modeling More applied: analysis of data, visualisation with deck.gl, python etc.
+Tutorial has two parts: theoretical about models of mobility, statistical modeling and applied onanalysis of data, visualisation with deck.gl, python etc.
 At the end of the tutorial you will learn how to produce and analyze open mobility data.